 - Farro – You’ll need the grain plus a bay leaf, cider vinegar, water, and salt.

 - Roasted Veggies – The veggies we are roasting are broccoli and chickpeas.

 - Salad Additions – To round things out, add black olives, feta, red onions, and apples.

 How to make this

 To make Greek farro salad, first cook the farro until it is tender but chewy.
 Then roast broccoli and chickpeas so they caramelized and a little crispy.
 Toss the grains with the roasted veggies and mix in sliced apples, onions, feta, and olives.
 Top with a vinaigrette.

 Since the base of the salad is grain, you are going to want to make that grain as flavorful as you can!
-So add the farro to your pot, fill with water so it covers by 1 inch, then add a little cider vinegar, some kosher salt, and a bay leaf.
+So add the farro to your pot, fill with water so it covers by an inch or two, then add a little cider vinegar, some kosher salt, and a bay leaf.

 Bring to a boil, then simmer until cooked.
 If you’re not sure if it’s done, taste a piece or two.
 Tender but chewy is what you want.